ai-robotics-estonia/2024_Experimenting_of_AI_based_heat_production_management_process/README.md

 # Description
 ## Objectives of the Demonstration Project
-The aim of the project was to develop an intelligent heat storage system designed for private homes and small consumers, which would allow the building owner to use several methods for heating (electric heating, heat pump, solid fuel boiler) by choosing the appropriate method and time.
+The aim of the project was to validate an intelligent heat storage system designed for private homes and small consumers, which would allow the building owner to use several methods for heating (electric heating, heat pump, solid fuel boiler) by choosing the appropriate method and time.
 These functions can also be used alternately and in combination.
 The given solution can later be scaled for small-scale production along with imported heat pumps.
 The goal was to create an energy-efficient integrated heat storage system.
 Currently, a similar solution is completely absent from our market.

 ## Activities and Results of the Demonstration Project
 ### Challenge